ParsaMohammadpour/algorithm/README.md

-# algorithm assignment
+# Algorithm assignment
-&emsp; This was algorithm university course 1st assignment.
+THis repo contains assignments of Algorithm course at Shahid Beheshti university.